A child's legal rights Gillick competency and Fraser guidelines

 In 1982 Mrs Victoria Gillick took her local health authority (West Norfolk and Wisbech Area Health Authority) and the Department of Health and Social Security to court in an attempt to stop doctors from giving contraceptive advice or treatment to under 16-year-olds without parental consent.

-The case went to the High Court where Mr Justice Woolf dismissed Mrs Gillick’s claims.
-The Court of Appeal reversed this decision, but in 1985 it went to the House of Lords and the Law Lords (Lord Scarman, Lord Fraser and Lord Bridge) ruled in favour of the original judgement delivered by Mr Justice Woolf:
+The case went to the High Court in 1984 where Mr Justice Woolf dismissed Mrs Gillick’s claims.
+The Court of Appeal reversed this decision, but in 1985 it went to the House of Lords and the Law Lords (Lord Scarman, Lord Fraser and Lord Bridge) ruled in favour of the original judgment delivered by Mr Justice Woolf:

 How are the Fraser Guidelines applied?

-The Fraser guidelines refer to the guidelines set out by Lord Fraser in his judgement of the Gillick case in the House of Lords (1985), which apply specifically to contraceptive advice:
+The Fraser guidelines refer to the guidelines set out by Lord Fraser in his judgment of the Gillick case in the House of Lords (1985), which apply specifically to contraceptive advice.
+Lord Fraser stated that a doctor could proceed to give advice and treatment:

 - that the girl (although under the age of 16 years of age) will understand his advice;